ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

   <img alt="Ghelamco alert architecture" src="/img/2020-09-25-ghelamco-alert/ghela-alert-architecture.png" width="auto" height="auto" target="_blank" class="image fit">
 </div>
 As you can see there are lots of moving parts in this solution.
-We will zoom in on different parts of the architecture in the next sections.
+We will zoom in on the different parts of the architecture in the next sections.

 ## Backend RPI
-The core portion of our solution consists of the Raspberry PI device with our backend spring boot solution that runs on it.
+The core part of our solution consists of the Raspberry PI device with our backend spring boot application that runs on it.
-This solution controls the actual alert light and does most of the heavy lifting in the larger solution.
+This application controls the actual alert light and does most of the heavy lifting in the larger solution.
-We used a model 4 Raspberry PI and installed the default Raspbian linux distribution on it.
 The RPI works with a microSD card on which you can easily install any linux distribution.
 You install the distribution of your choosing on SD card and then plug the card into your RPI device and you're good to go.
+We used a model 4 Raspberry PI and installed the default Raspbian linux distribution on it.

 ### Spring boot application
 The actual business logic of our solution runs as a spring boot project on our RPI device.